bmeviauac01/datadriven/docs/en/homework/GitHub.md

 ## Questions and complaints regarding the final result

 If you have questions on concerns regarding the automated evaluation, use the pull request for communication with the instructor by asking questions via comments.
-To let the instructor know you have questions, please use `@akosdudas` [mention](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams) in the PR comment.
+To let the instructor know you have questions, please use the instructors GitHub handle to [mention](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#mentioning-people-and-teams) in the PR comment.
 This will automatically send an email notification.

 ![GitHub PR asking questions](github-question-in-pr.png)